 I feel at ease in my Jordan sneakers and in the company of my friends.
 Respect, manners, and decency – these values are important to me, as are my roots and what I draw from my unique background – Swiss discipline infused with the laid-back patience of the Caribbean.

 My patience is more reserved for others than for myself since my sport demands discipline: my full physical, mental and intellectual presence.
 During the competition season, I eat healthy meat and vegetables and I avoid sugar.
 Fast food burgers can wait until after the season ends.

-Then I come back to real life and all I love about it: my sport, my parents, who are both family and part of my support team, outdoors adventures with my best buddy, my duties as a trainer at the Athletics Club Therwil, my interest in following the careers of actor Will Smith, boxing World and Olympic Champion Anthony Joshua as well as World and Olympic Champion Usain Bolt – the champion who did it without hurdles.
+Then I come back to real life and all I love about it: my sport, my parents, who are both family and part of my support team, outdoors adventures with my best buddy, my interest in following the careers of actor Will Smith, boxing World and Olympic Champion Anthony Joshua as well as World and Olympic Champion Usain Bolt – the champion who did it without hurdles.